42mcmaster/htmlCssJavaScript/html01_docStructure/html01_DIYTask.md

 After completing this task:
 - Review the Study Guide to make sure you understand all the vocabulary
-- Take the Gimkit quiz to test your knowledge
+- We will play Gimkit quiz to test your knowledge
-- Take the Google Quiz for assessment
+- Then we'll take a Quiz for assessment

 Good luck!
 Have fun creating your About Me page.